Top 10 Roy Orbison Songs

 # 7 – Dream Baby (How Long Must I Dream)

 We now enter Roy Orbison’s glory years of the 1960s with the iconic song “Dream Baby.”
 The song was released in 1962.
-It was released as a stand-alone single and eventually made it to Roy Orbison’s Greatest Hits LP.
-The song proved to be very successful for Roy Orbison, reaching all the way to number four on the Billboard Hot 100.
+It was released as a stand-alone single and later appeared on Roy Orbison’s Greatest Hits LP.
+The song proved very successful for Roy Orbison, reaching number four on the Billboard Hot 100.

 # 6 – Blue Bayou

 The great Roy Orbison song “Blue Bayou” was released in 1963.
 Roy Orbison and Joe Melson wrote the song.
 The song became a top 40 hit for Roy Orbison, peaking at number 29 on the Billboard Hot 100.
-In 1977, Linda Ronstadt recorded a dynamic cover of the song, becoming a top 10 hit for Linda Ronstadt.
+In 1977, Linda Ronstadt recorded a dynamic cover of the song, which became a top 10 hit.

 # 5 – In Dreams